GROOVE WITH ME

 Founder & Executive Director

 Abby received a Bachelor of Arts in women’s health care from Brown University.
-After attempting to engage her students with the contemporary jazz that she grew up on, she set out all over NYC to learn the hip hop the girls desired.
+Prior to founding Groove With Me she had experience working at the Rhode Island Women's Health Collective, South Providence Tutorial, Year One Denver, City Year, and Fresh Youth Initiatives.
 She performed with a hip hop troupe in 1998 and 1999.
 She has taught workshops for other organizations including Free Arts for Abused Children, the Harlem Girls Collaborative and Sponsors for Educational Opportunities.
 She’s even taught dance in an orphanage in Costa Rica.
 For the creation of Groove With Me Abby received the Montblanc International Arts Award, the Ford Blue Oval Commitment to Kids Award, the Eckerd Salute to Women Award, the RCN Cool Classics Award, Glamour Best of You Award, The New York Winter Theater and Arts Festival Award, and the Harlequin More Than Words Award.
-Abby continues to learn how to be a better Executive Director through short courses and consultations.
+Abby continues to learn how to be a better Executive Director through workshops, mentors, courses and consultations.

 Picture